Employer of Record

 Resident vs. Non-Resident Tax Obligations

 For residents, tax rates vary progressively based on income brackets, with rates increasing as taxable income rises.
-Here’s the rate structure for 2024:
+Here’s the current rate structure:

 Personal Income Tax for Non-Residents

-Non-residents are also subject to withholding tax on Mexican-source interest income, with rates ranging from 0% to 35% depending on the investment type and duration.
+Non-residents may also be subject to withholding tax on Mexican-source interest income, with rates depending on the investment type and applicable legal rules.

 Mexico Employee Hiring Cost

 When hiring employees in Mexico, employers must account for various mandatory contributions beyond the employee’s gross salary.
-These additional costs include social security, housing contributions, work risk insurance, and other legally required benefits.
-Together, these contributions can significantly increase the total annual cost of employing someone, especially when compared to the gross salary alone.
-For example, an employee earning a gross annual salary of MXN 100,000 will incur additional employer costs of MXN 44,660 to cover these statutory benefits, resulting in a total annual cost of MXN 144,660.
+These additional costs include social security, housing contributions, work risk insurance, paid annual benefits, and other legally required items.
+Together, these contributions can significantly increase the total annual cost of employing someone when compared to the gross salary alone.

 Here’s a detailed breakdown of how these costs add up for a typical employer in Mexico: